learning2hash/learning2hash.github.io/tutorial.md

 In this tutorial we explore a [published learning to hash model](https://learning2hash.github.io/publications/moran2015agraph/) and compare its performance on image retrieval to Locality Sensitive Hashing (LSH).

 Specifically we study the [Graph Regularised Hashing (GRH)](https://learning2hash.github.io/publications/moran2015agraph/) model of Moran and Lavrenko, a simple but empirically effective supervised hashing model for learning to hash.
-The citation bibtex can be found [here](https://sjmoran.github.io/bib/grh.bib).
 The model was subsquently [extended to cross-modal hashing](https://dl.acm.org/doi/abs/10.1145/2766462.2767816).

 ### Preliminaries